ElectricityMachine/SCR-SGPlus/README.md

 ### Usage:
 - Hover over a signal and press 1, 2, or 3, corresponding to the aspect you wish to change the signal to.
 - Hover over a signal and press C to enter camera view.
 Once in camera view, press C again to exit.
+- Press F1 to enable or disable the script.
+You only need to do this if you are chatting or typing something in the command bar in ROBLOX.

 ### Features
 - Automates changing signal aspects, allowing you to clear trains quickly